 In soil, K exist in different pools as soil solution K, exchangeable K, non - exchangeable K and structural or lattice K, of these only the water soluble and exchangeable fraction of K representing approximately 2% of the total soil K are readily available for plant uptake, while nearly 98% K remains bound within structural or non-exchangeable forms (Pal et al., 1999).

 Continuous depletion of soil K due to imbalanced fertilization particularly through inadequate or absence of K inputs has been reported to shift the nutrient supplying capacity of soils towards inherent K reserves to meet crop demands.
-Bilias and Barbaryianinans (2017) highlighted that removal of K from cropping systems mostly exceed the external soil applications, and the exchangeable pool becomes depleted and thereafter compensatory release from non exchangeable K increases.
+Bilias and Barbaryianinans (2017) highlighted that removal of K from cropping systems mostly exceed the external soil applications, and the exchangeable pool becomes depleted and thereafter compensatory release from non-exchangeable K increases.
 This disturbs the equilibrium among soil solution K ⇌ exchangeable K ⇌ non exchangeable K resulting in the net flux of K+ in the reverse direction.
-Consequently substantial amount of non exchangeable K is released to compensate the losses from the solution and exchangeable pools.
+Consequently, substantial amount of non-exchangeable K is released to compensate the losses from the solution and exchangeable pools.
 Due to slow weathering rate of minerals like mica and feldspar, the structural K pool plays a minimal role in facilitating plant nutrition (Sanyal ,2014).

-Plants absorb K directly from the soil solution as K+ (Sparks,1987) and rapid replenishment from the exchangeable pool occur through reversible cation exchange reactions involving H3O+, NH4+, Ca2+ and Mg2+ from the soil solution and K+ that is retained on non specific sites such as planar surfaces of layer silicate minerals, negatively charged sites on organic matter (Sparks and Huang ,1985; Bourg and Sposito, 2011; Bell et al., 2021).
+Plants absorb K directly from the soil solution as K+ (Sparks,1987) and rapid replenishment from the exchangeable pool occur through reversible cation exchange reactions involving H3O+, NH4+, Ca2+ and Mg2+ from the soil solution and K+ that is retained on non-specific sites such as planar surfaces of layer silicate minerals, negatively charged sites on organic matter (Sparks and Huang ,1985; Bourg and Sposito, 2011; Bell et al., 2021).

 According to the Royal Commission on agriculture, most of the Indian soils are considered adequate in K, however lateritic soils exist as a notable exception.
 Stewart (1947) observed that the red and lateritic soils of India are inherently low in both available K and total K reserves.
 While illite dominant soils often contain medium levels of available K but possess high K reserves, vertisols with smectitic clays exhibit high available K yet relatively low in reserve K (Sekhon et al., 1992).
 Despite the inherent variability, K receives disproportionately low attention in Indian fertilizer use contributing only about ten percent of the total fertilizer consumption (Majumdar et al., 2017).
 The nutrient management system in India is mainly N driven followed by P and very less for K, leading to a declining fertilizer response and low nutrient use efficiency (Sanyal et al., 2014; Majumdar et al., 2016; Pathak, 2010).